-It wasn’t that long ago that your child was a tiny baby, and now he's suddenly all of 5 years 6 months old, making you wonder where all the years went.
+It wasn’t that long ago that your child was a tiny baby, and now he or she is suddenly all of 5 years 6 months old, making you wonder where all the years went.
 We’re sure you want to know what feats your little one will amaze you with this month.
 And you can learn all about your 5 years 6 months old child’s development and milestones in this article.

-Do keep in mind that no two children are the same, and as such, your child may be developing at his own pace, hitting these milestones earlier or later than his peers.
+Do keep in mind that no two children are the same, and as such, your child may be developing at his/her own pace, hitting these milestones earlier or later than his/her peers.

 However, if you are concerned that your child isn’t reaching milestones on time, you should refer your concerns to your child’s paediatrician.

 5 Years 6 Months Old Child Development and Milestones: Is Your Child on Track?

 No longer a clumsy toddler, your 5 years 6 months old child’s physical development is quite obvious.
 Quite nimble and agile, your little one loves to run, jump and play.
 Encourage plenty of outdoor play as this is crucial to proper physical development.

 At this stage, your child’s median height and weight* should be as follows:

 Here are some physical development milestones your child should have hit by now.
 He/she:

 - Can swing and climb.